 Queerly Natural with

 Welcome to Queerly Natural!
 This is a science-based podcast about the diversity of sexuality, sex, and gender in the natural world.
 Join three queer biologists as they chat about the huge array of LGBTQIA+ diversity among animals, plants, fungi, and more.
 People may tell you that being queer is unnatural, but we are here to show you that it is queerly natural!
-Episodes are released every other Friday, transcripts and more details can be found under the PODCAST section of the site.
+Episodes are released the first Wednesday of every month.
+Transcripts and more details can be found under the PODCAST section of the site.

 Want to support the show?
 Help us pay for equipment and reimburse guests by joining our patreon to give monthly or give one time through our ko-fi.